Grant Morgan (American football): College career

 After redshirting during the 2016 season, Morgan saw the field for the first time in 2017.
-He appeared in all twelve of the Razorbacks' games, recording at least one tackle in each, and a season-high eight in the last game of the season, against Missouri.
+He appeared in all twelve of the Razorbacks' games, recording at least one tackle in each, and a season-high eight in the last game of the season against Missouri.
 On August 26, 2018, Morgan was placed on full scholarship alongside two other Arkansas players.
 In 2018 and 2019, Morgan again made appearances in every game for Arkansas, totaling 24 and 39 tackles, respectively, over the course of each season.
 Prior to the 2020 season, Morgan was voted one of four team captains by his teammates under new head coach Sam Pittman, and garnered nationwide recognition by the end of the season.
 He was named a second-team All-American by the Walter Camp Football Foundation and the American Football Coaches Association, and earned third-team All-America honors from college football analyst Phil Steele.
 Morgan was also named first-team all-SEC by the Associated Press and SEC head coaches, the first Razorback to be named by both since Martrell Spaight in 2014.
 On August 12, 2021, Arkansas announced that Morgan had signed a Name, Image and Likeness (NIL) deal with Walk-On's Bistreaux and Bar.
-As a senior, Morgan helped Arkansas to an 8-4 regular season, and a bid to the 2022 Outback Bowl against Penn State on New Year's Day.
-The Razorbacks would go on to win the Outback Bowl, 24-10, finishing the 2021 season 9-4 and ranked in the Top 25.
+As a senior, Morgan helped Arkansas to an 8–4 regular season, and a bid to the 2022 Outback Bowl against Penn State on New Year's Day.
+The Razorbacks went on to win the game, 24–10, finishing the 2021 season 9–4 and ranked in the Top 25.

-In 2020, Morgan was named a finalist for the Burlsworth Trophy which is given to the best player in the nation who began their college career as a walk-on, alongside Dax Milne and eventual winner Jimmy Morrissey.
+In 2020, Morgan was named a finalist for the Burlsworth Trophy – which is given to the best national player who began their college career as a walk-on – alongside Dax Milne and eventual winner Jimmy Morrissey.
 Morgan was again named a finalist in 2021, alongside Carlton Martial and Stetson Bennett.
-The trophy ceremony was held at the Crystal Bridges Museum of American Art on December 6, 2021, and Morgan was announced as the winner.
+The trophy ceremony was held at the Crystal Bridges Museum of American Art on December 6, and Morgan was announced as the winner.

 Professional career

 Morgan signed with the Jacksonville Jaguars as an undrafted free agent on May 2, 2022.
-He was waived on August 26, 2022 and re-signed to the practice squad.
-He was released off the practice squad on September 12, 2022.
+He was waived on August 26 and re-signed to the practice squad.
+He was released off the practice squad on September 12.

+Coaching career

+In April 2023, Morgan joined the Illinois coaching staff as a graduate assistant.
+The following season, he was the team's assistant linebackers coach.

+On January 30, 2025, the New York Giants announced that they had hired Morgan to be a defensive assistant.